hayleynondorf/notes/README.md

 # 2024-01-28
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
 Always remember to write concise, well-documented code that is easy to understand and maintain.
 Finally, don't be afraid to ask for help or to learn new skills.
 The programming world is constantly changing, so staying up-to-date with the latest technologies and techniques is key to success.

+# 2024-01-29
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." — Donald Knuth

+This quote reminds us that while efficiency is crucial in programming, it should not be the primary focus during the initial stages of development.
+Instead, concentrate on writing clear, maintainable code first.
+Refine and optimize only when necessary, based on profiling data and identified bottlenecks.
+This approach ensures better software quality and avoids wasting time optimizing parts of the code that have little impact on overall performance.